BEST PLACES TO STAY IN CROATIA – BEST AREAS AND HOTELS FOR ALL BUDGETS

-What you should also consider when planning in which area you will stay in Croatia is this: do you want to road trip or do you want to stay in one or two places and do day trips?
+You should consider this when planning in which area to stay: Do you want to road trip or do you want to stay in one or two places and do day trips?

-So, that is why I have divided this post into the best places to stay when road tripping Croatia and the best areas to stay when planning to do day trips.
+That is why I have divided this post into the best places to stay when road-tripping Croatia and the best areas to stay when planning to do day trips.

 Possible day trips: